GunjaGupta1233/autorig-pro-free/AutoRig-Pro/README.md

-Make sure you download whole AutoRig-Pro folder.
+Make sure you download the whole AutoRig-Pro folder.